Destinee Hooker: College

 Hooker played on the University of Texas volleyball team from 2006 to 2009.
 In 2007, she was named to the AVCA All-American second team.
 She was then named to the first team in both 2008 and 2009.
 In 2009, she was the Big 12 Player of the Year and the NCAA Division I volleyball championship's Most Outstanding Player, as Texas lost to Penn State in the finals.
 While at Texas, Hooker was named as one of the four finalists for the Honda Sports Award in volleyball for both the 2008–09 season as well as the 2009–10 season.

 In track and field, Hooker won the NCAA outdoor high jump championship in 2006, 2007, and 2009.
 She also won the NCAA indoor high jump championship in 2009; her winning jump of 6 ft 6 in broke the indoor collegiate record.
 She won four NCAA high jump championships overall.

+At the 2008 Olympic Trials, she came in 6th place, missing the Olympic team by one jump after not matching her career high at that point.